hipe/tmx/lib/skylab/tan-man/doc/issues.md

-[#059] #open places where you could prettify custom action invites [#058] #open get abs paths out of conf file, make them rel to the file [#057] #open meanings
+[#059] #open places where you could prettify custom action invites [#058]       #done get abs paths out of conf file, make them rel to the file [#057] #open meanings
 [#056]       #tracking-tag: can we use tan-man to guide refactorings yet?
                #waiting-on:(#014, #015)